Edit in GitHubLog an issue

 };

 When enabled, the Community Wall will be displayed upon launching the module; each image can be selected to preload the prompt and generate a new image, varying the other settings as needed.
+It's possible to customize the Community Wall by providing your images; please see this section for instructions.

 Fast Mode